ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_us_cvd/concept_model.rst

 The math for this is modeled after :ref:`income in the PRL work <census_prl_income>`.
 The variances were found via `nanosim testing <https://github.com/ihmeuw/vivarium_research_nih_us_cvd/blob/main/therapeutic_inertia_nanosim.ipynb>`_.
-To derive these values, a percent of eligible people on medication was found from NHANES and then different variances were plugged into the nanosim until the desired medication level was achieved in equilibrium.
+To derive these values, a percent of eligible people on medication was found from NHANES and then we plugged different variances into the nanosim until we achieved the desired medication level in equilibrium.

 .. _uscvd4.4: